 So you're saying in 20 seconds you can show these guys what they need to know to make a sound national security decision, but somebody's blocking you from getting that access.

-Well they took it out of the system.
+Well, they took it out of the system.

 Nonetheless, the stuff that does remain, it wouldn't take me more than 15 or 20 seconds to bring it up.

-Here's a scary pot.
+Here's the scary part.

 That's the real challenge.